Foothills School of Arts & Sciences Photo - Foothills PreK-9th grade students are welcoming, kind, inclusive, creative, and hard-working!

-The top ranked with special program emphasis private high school in Idaho is The North Fork School.
+The top-ranked with special program emphasis private high schools in Idaho include Crestline Academy and The North Fork School.

 Special education schools primarily serve specific student groups such as those that may be hard of hearing, deaf, speech impaired, health impaired, orthopedically impaired, cognitive delays/impairments, seriously emotionally disturbed, multi-handicapped, visually handicapped, or deaf and blind.

-Top Ranked Idaho Private High Schools with Special Program Emphasis (2024)
+Top-Ranked Idaho Private High Schools with Special Program Emphasis (2026)

 School